Siydulislam/Siydulislam/README.md

 ### Hello there, I'm Siydul Islam Sojib 👋

 - 🔭 I’m currently working on my skills!
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently explore new technologies
 - 👯 I’m looking to collaborate with other developer
-- 💬 Ask me about anything
 - ⚡ Fun fact: I love to play guitar

 ## Connect me to: